 E. Inflatable Objects

-Applicable Zoning All districts, base d on size
+Applicable Zoning All districts, based on size

 District/Use

 Size 2 feet or less in width, diameter, and More than 2 feet in width,

 height diameter, or height

 Sign Permit Required No Yes

 Number of Signs 4 2 Maximum Height when 30 Feet 30 Feet measured from ground Location No less than 10 feet from right-of-way Duration Maximum 10-day duration.
 No more than four times in one year; minimum 30 days required between permits Other 1.
-Inflatable objects that are 2 feet or les s in width, diameter, and height and that contain no commercial messa ge may be located or displayed on a site without obtaining a permit.
-2. Inflatable objects that are greater than 2 feet in width, diameter, or height or that contain a commercial message may be located or displayed on a site provided that a permit is obtained.
+Inflatable objects that are 2 feet or les s in width, diameter, and height and that contain no commercial message may be located or displayed on a site without obtaining a permit.
+2. Inflatable objects that are greater than height or that contain a commercial message may be located or displayed on a site provided that a permit is obtained.
 3. Inflatable objects shall be erected using approved tie-down methods.
 4. No inflatable object shall be displayed in a parking space necessary for the site to meet its minimum parking requirements.
 5. Except for multiple business or entity sites, the display of inflatable object(s) on a site shall not exceed 10 consecutive days.
-6. On multiple business or entity sites, each use on the site shall be treated as if it were a single business or entity site.
-7. The area of the inflatable object(s) displayed on a site shall no included in the calculation of the total signs on such site.
-9 8.
-Inflatable objects shall not be placed on the roof of a structure.
+6. On multiple business or entity sites, each use on the site shall treated as if it were a single business or entity site. • 7.
+The area of the inflatable object(s) displayed on a site shall no included in the calculation of the total signs on such site.
+8. Inflatable objects shall not be placed or the root of a structure.

-F. All Other Temporary Signature F. All Other Temporary Signs
+F. All Other Temporary Signs

 Applicable Zoning Residential Zoning Districts All Non-Residential Districts

 District/Use

 Sign Permit Required No No

 Number of signs/site 3 2

 Maximum Sign Area/sign 4 sq. ft.
 16 sq. ft.

 Maximum Sign Height for 5 ft.
 5 ft.

 a Temporary

 Freestanding Sign

 Maximum Sign Height for 15 ft.
 15 ft.

 a Temporary Wall Sign

 Minimum Sign Setback 10 ft.
 10 ft.

 from any property line

 Minimum Spacing 5 ft.
 5 ft.

 between Temporary

 Ground Signs

 Temporary Sign Allowed No No

 on Public Right of Way

 Temporary Sign Allowed No No

 on Property without